California is a state that evokes images of creativity, innovation, and natural beauty.

 It’s an experience like no other, so don’t forget to bring your camera!

-31. Exploring the natural beauty of Death Valley National Park
+31. Death Valley National Park

 Death Valley National Park is one of the most unique and beautiful places in California.
 Home to towering sand dunes, rugged canyons and stunning salt flats, this desert oasis is a must-see for any visitor to the state.